Bira/octopus-carnival/_drafts/dragons/red-dragons.md

 movement.
 The ability to strip fire resistance is pretty awesome, but only the MM Ancient has it.
 If I brought it back I'd at least also give it to the Elder.

-The Monster Vault version is a lot better at expressing the monster's role.
-As Soldiers, the MV reds can fight well in melee and have several options for doing so tactically.
-Their many grabby attacks allow them to split the party up, and maybe carry a PC or two off if they can't escape in time.
+The Monster Vault version is better at expressing the monster's Soldier role.
+Their grabby attacks allow them to split the party up, and maybe carry a PC or two off if they can't escape in time.